sanika-tikole/Rag_Based_Question_Answer_System/README.md

 2. **Single Language**: The embedding model (`all-MiniLM-L6-v2`) is optimized for English.
 Non-English documents may have reduced retrieval accuracy.
 (Fix: switch to `paraphrase-multilingual-MiniLM-L12-v2`.)

-3. **No Conversational Context**: Each question is answered independently.
-The system does not remember previous questions in the session.
-(Fix: implement conversation history in Streamlit.)

-4. **No Document Management**: Users cannot delete or list ingested documents from the UI.
+3. **No Document Management**: Users cannot delete or list ingested documents from the UI.
 (Fix: add a document management panel.)

-5. **No Streaming Responses**: The LLM response appears all at once after generation completes.
+4. **No Streaming Responses**: The LLM response appears all at once after generation completes.
 (Fix: use Groq's streaming API for token-by-token display.)

-6. **No Re-ranking**: Retrieved chunks are returned in raw similarity order.
+5. **No Re-ranking**: Retrieved chunks are returned in raw similarity order.
 A cross-encoder re-ranker could improve precision for complex queries.

-7. **No Evaluation Automation**: The `sample_qa.md` file exists for manual testing, but there is no automated evaluation pipeline to compute accuracy, citation precision, or hallucination rate.
+6. **No Evaluation Automation**: The `sample_qa.md` file exists for manual testing, but there is no automated evaluation pipeline to compute accuracy, citation precision, or hallucination rate.

 ## 📄 License